Filament

 Spoolman Integration

-- Spool name and material type displayed per slot
+- Spool name and material type shown per slot

 - Remaining filament weight shown